Skip to main content Skip to navigation

 Teaching

-I teach or have taught modules in politics, philosophy and the history of political thought.
+I have teaching interests in politics, philosophy, economics, law and the history of political thought.

 I was a WinnerLink opens in a new window in the 2021 Warwick Awards for Teaching Excellence for Postgraduate Researchers.